bodsch/docker-icinga2/README.md

 # Development,  Branches (Github Tags)
 The `master` Branch is my *Working Horse* includes the "latest, hot shit" and can be complete broken!

-If you want to use something stable, please use a [Tagged Version](https://github.com/bodsch/docker-icinga2/tags) or an [Branch](https://github.com/bodsch/docker-icinga2/branches) like `1712` or `1801`
+If you want to use something stable, please use a [Tagged Version](https://github.com/bodsch/docker-icinga2/tags) or an [Branch](https://github.com/bodsch/docker-icinga2/branches) like `2.9.1`

 # side-channel / custom scripts
 if use need some enhancements, you can add some (bash) scripts and add them via volume to the container: